Table of Contents

 Head over to the

-Save button.
-That’s all what is required to configure Space Cloud for this guide!
+That’s all that is required to configure Space Cloud for this guide!

-Our backend is up and running, configured to expose APIs on MongoDB.
-Time to explore it’s awesome powers.
+Our backend is up and running, configured to expose APIs on Postgres.
+Time to explore its awesome powers.

 Explore GraphQL APIs of Space Cloud using GraphiQL.